 If any applicant would like to submit further information or evidence from a professional to support their application, you can upload this using our self-service portal or email this to firstname.lastname@example.org.
 This evidence should give information about how applicants are impacted when mobilising outside of the home environment, and details of any conditions which impact the applicant when mobilising.

 We also may struggle to process post at this time, which will delay applications either being made or already in progress using this postal route.
 To ensure that your application is not delayed, please use the self-service portal to upload any documents to support your application.

 If you need to make a new application, please use the online application form.
-We will try our hardest to process all paper applications received up to the 25 March 2020, but any application or information received by us after this date using Royal Mail may be delayed.
+We will try our hardest to process all paper applications, but any application or information received by us after this date using Royal Mail may be delayed.